"Consider this talk a protest."

-Plunkett will join a string of CMCI faculty who have presented their research at TEDx events on and off campus, including fellow Department of Journalism faculty Elizabeth Skewes and Ross Taylor, who presented at TEDxCU in the spring.
+Several other CMCI faculty also presented their research at TEDx events on and off campus this year, including Assoicate Professor Elizabeth Skewes and Assistant Professor Ross Taylor, who both presented at TEDxCU in the spring.

-Skewes, who is chair of the department, has studied politics for over 30 years as a scholar and former political reporter.
-In her talk, she spoke about the importance of media literacy—especially during elections—and offered practical steps people can take to ensure they’re consuming quality media.
+Skewes––chair of the Department of Journalism and interim chair of the Department of Advertising, Public Relations and Media Design––has studied politics for over 30 years as a scholar and former political reporter.
+In her talk, she spoke about the importance of media literacy, specifically during election cycles, and offered practical steps people can take to ensure they’re consuming quality media.

 “Misinformation and disinformation is a huge problem, and one that we are going to face in the next election cycle,” she saidi.
 “And it’s up to us to do something about it.”